 I had a friend create some animated colored sequences in After Effects for me.
 This would take care of all the blinking, flashing and sequencing of the buttons.
-What’s even more incredible about this approach, is that once the video map was loaded, changes could be made to it and as long as the frame count did not change, the animation would automagically update in KeyShot.
+What I love about this approach, is ease of updating.
+Once the video map was loaded, changes could be made to it.
+As long as the frame count did not change, the animation would automagically update in KeyShot.

 Give it a try!

 I decided to create a tutorial sharing how I set this silicone button material up in KeyShot.
-While it may be a bit niche, I think the approach to the material graph for this material will benefit experienced KeyShot users.
+It may be a bit niche, but can get you unstuck if you’re in need of help.
 The material graph for this material is quite simple, but also not intuitive.
 Hopefully, this will give you some ideas or new ways to approach solving challenging materials in KeyShot.

 It’s honestly the best online KeyShot training available.
 With 15 hours of 100+ video lessons, follow-along project lessons, feature-based lessons, 14 chapters, project files and quizzes, it’s pretty epic.
 If you need more convincing, check out the product page with testimonials, course previews and more by clicking here!